Top 6 Easiest States to Get PR in Australia in 2026

 3. New South Wales

-New South Wales is a state located on the east coast of the country.
-It is known for its iconic landmarks, such as the Sydney Opera House and Harbour Bridge.
+New South Wales is a state located on the east coast of the country, known for its iconic landmarks, such as the Sydney Opera House and Harbour Bridge.
 New South Wales is one of the best regional areas in Australia for PR.

 NSW employs a selection-based invitation approach to ensure that its nominees match the state's economic skill requirements.
-You need to create an EOI in skillselect and wait for ITA to apply for NSW nomination.
+You need to create an EOI in SkillSelect and wait for the ITA to apply for the NSW nomination.

-New South Wales Eligibility Requirements for State Nomination
+Eligibility Requirements for State Nomination: New South Wales

-To be eligible for NSW nomination, you should meet these basic criteria
+To be eligible for NSW state nomination Australia, you should meet these basic criteria

 - Listed under an ANZSCO unit group on the NSW skills list for this visa.